geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/cvae.md

     the pipeline output data size: (100, 28, 28, 1)

-Randomly select 5 sample and visualize the difference between pipeline input and output.
+Let's randomly select 5 samples and visualize the differences between the `Pipeline` input and output.

 ```python